 The team of Flight Experts at Scott’s Cheap Flights spends hundreds of hours every week searching for flight deals.
-In 2018, we sent more than 7,000 emails with flight deals from more than 150 US airports.
+In the last twelve months, we sent thousands of emails with flight deals from 182 US airports.

 Some airports simply see more frequent flight deals than others, thanks to a number of factors including the amount of airlines serving the airport and the amount of competition on various routes from that airport.

-To determine which airports offer the most frequent deals on international flights—and which major airports offer the least—we looked at commercial international airports in metro areas with a population of at least one million people, and collected data on how many deals we sent to Scott’s Cheap Flights members for cheap flights departing from each airport in the past year.
+To determine which airports offer the most frequent deals on economy class international flights—and which major airports offer the least—we looked at commercial airports in metro areas with a population of at least 700,000 people, and collected data on how many deals we sent to Scott’s Cheap Flights members for cheap flights departing from each airport in the past year.

 Here are the results.